eead-csic-compbio/AlloSHP/lib/README.md

-This is where external binaries are to be installed.
+This is where external dependencies are to be installed.
 They can be installed with:

     cd ../..
     make install